-- 1. Mailrooms, private gyms, laundry facilities; rooftop decks, balconies and similar amenities for the sole use of residents of on-site multifamily residential development; - 2.
-Antennas not to exceed three (3) feet in height, and television "dish" antennas not to exceed 24 inches in any single (i.e., one [1]) dimension.
+1. Mailrooms, private gyms, laundry facilities; rooftop decks, balconies and similar amenities for the sole use of residents of on-site multifamily residential development;

+- 2. Antennas not to exceed three (3) feet in height, and television "dish" antennas not to exceed 24 inches in any single (i.e., one [1]) dimension.
 To the extent possible antennas and television "dish" antennas shall be located on a roof or rear façade that is not visible from a public right-of-way; - 3.
-Uses normally subordinate to a principal permitted use, the purpose of which is incidental to the principal use or uses in the building; and,
+Uses normally subordinate to a principal permitted use, the purpose of which is incidental to the principal use or uses in the same building; and, - 4.
+Parking, including structured parking and temporary or permanent surface parking.

-4. Parking.

-5.2.3 - Prohibited Uses
+5.2.4 - Prohibited Uses